FURIOUS viewers have flooded the BBC with complaints after cockney film star Ray Winstone branded Scots TRAMPS.

 We've received complaints from some viewers who were unhappy with comments made about Scotland during Have I Got News For You on Friday 26th April.

 Have I Got News For You is a topical and satirical entertainment panel show and as such contains jokes and provocative comment rather than genuine political reporting or debate.
-The guest host's material, including the questions and extra jokes he has
+The guest host's material, including the questions and extra jokes

-20 years and we don't believe the way the subject of Scotland was handled in this edition would have gone against audience expectations for the show.
+over the last 20 years and we don't believe the way the subject of Scotland was handled in this edition would have gone against audience expectations for the show.